-Because while, ideally, I try to plan meals there are often weeks when I do not and I fly by the seat of my pants each night.
+While, ideally, I try to meal plan in advance there are often weeks when I do not and I fly by the seat of my pants each night.
 Sometimes it can be stressful but, unless the cupboard is bare, there is usually something I can pull together.
 I wish I enjoyed freezer cooking or crock pot meals or one of the many other short cuts out there but two weeks with menus and two weeks off seems to be the trend around here lately.

-I didn’t start planning meals until we moved to New Jersey.
+I didn’t start creating a meal plan until we moved to New Jersey.
 We were on a tight budget and I planned out meals to help cut grocery costs and also work into a routine with three little ones.
 It worked great for a while.
 Once we moved into our current house I took all our favorites and created eight weeks of menus.
 We had set meals for breakfast, lunch was always a goody plate (meats, cheeses, crackers, fruit, whatever wasn’t expired, etc.) and then within eight weeks, we rotated through all our favorite meals, with repeats and leftovers built-in.

 I found that the more kids I had to feed the harder planning dinners became, because there’s nothing everyone likes.
 Homemade pizza used to be our across the board winner, but lately Teddy won’t touch it, much to the horror of everyone present.
 So I try to pick things that the majority like.
 Starvation is kept at bay by scheduled snack times through out the day.